Making Software Last Forever

-To do this, you need to provide significant value right away, as soon as possible, so that you overcome people’s natural skepticism and get them to buy in.
+To do this, you need to overcome people’s natural skepticism and get them to buy in.
 The important word in the phrase "proof of concept" is proof.
 You need to prove to people that success is possible and worth doing.
 It can't be just an MVP, because MVPs are dangerous..
 A red flag is raised when companies talk about the phases of their modernization plans in terms of which technologies they are going to use rather than what value they will add.

 For all that people talk about COBOL dying off, it is good at certain tasks.
 The problem with most old COBOL systems is that they were designed at a time when COBOL was the only option.
 Start by sorting which parts of the system are in COBOL because COBOL is good at performing that task, and which parts are in COBOL because there were no other technologies available.
 Once you have that mapping, start by pulling the latter off into separate services that are written and designed using the technology we would choose for that task today.

 Counterintuitively, SLAs/SLOs are valuable because they provide a "failure budget".
 When organizations stop aiming for perfection and accept that all systems will occasionally fail, they stop letting their technology rot for fear of change.
-Some organizations can’t be talked out of wanting five or six nines of availability.
 In most cases, mean time to recovery (MTTR) is a more useful statistic to push than reliability.
 MTTR tracks how long it takes the organization to recover from failure.
 Resilience in engineering is all about recovering stronger from failure.
 That means better monitoring, better documentation, and better processes for restoring services, but you can’t improve any of that if you don’t occasionally fail.

 Although a system that constantly breaks, or that breaks in unexpected ways without warning, will lose its users’ trust, the reverse isn’t necessarily true.
-A system that never breaks doesn’t necessarily inspire high degrees of trust - and it's maintence budget is even easier to cut.
+A system that never breaks doesn’t necessarily inspire high degrees of trust - and its maintenance budget is even easier to cut.

 People take systems that are too reliable for granted.
 Italian researchers Cristiano Castelfranchi and Rino Falcone have been advancing a general model of trust that postulates trust naturally degrades over time, regardless of whether any action has been taken to violate that trust.
 Under Castelfranchi and Falcone’s model, maintaining trust doesn’t mean establishing a perfect record; it means continuing to rack up observations of resilience.
 If a piece of technology is so reliable it has been completely forgotten, it is not creating those regular observations.
 Through no fault of the technology, the user’s trust in it slowly deteriorates.